500-labs/cv-test-fork/index.md

 ## Profile Summary

-Indonesian, speaks native Bahasa & intermediate English.
+Lorem, speaks native Bahasa & intermediate English.
 Passionate as an application developer since 2011 in various web application development with soft skills that I built up from 5-year organizational experience in analytical thinking, problem-solving, and collaboration.

 Since 2018, I've successfully delivered automation-based innovation to solve business problems for more than 10 professional projects.
 Now I'm focused on infrastructure & automation by implementing the DevOps culture to improve software engineer productivity.